f4z3r/project_euler/README.md

 # Project Euler
-A repository where I solve the [Project Euler](https://projecteuler.net/archives) questions to practice the ruby programming language.
+A repository where I solve the [Project Euler](https://projecteuler.net/archives) questions.